 A detailed risk assessment of PCS's was beyond the scope of what could be accomplished with available resources and data.
 A detailed risk analysis is more meaningful when prepared by local decision makers as the bridge from assessment work to protection strategies.

 Historic Land Use and Land Use Changes

-Historic land use within the SWPA has been primarily agricultural including orchards, various crops, hay production, and livestock grazing and residential Aerial photographs were examined to determine major changes in land use that have occurred since 1996.
+Historic land use within the SWPA has been primarily residential and agricultural.
+Aerial photographs were examined to determine major changes in land use that have occurred since 1996.